smerchan/smerchan.github.io/_posts/2017-10-18-Maximum-Likelihood-Estimates-Motivation-For-EM-Algorithm.md

 Apart from using EM algorithms in models with latent variables, it could also be applied in situations of missing values in data set given that values are [missing at random](https://en.wikipedia.org/wiki/Missing_data#Missing_at_random).

 ## Concluding Remarks
 This concludes the article.
 Hope you get a sense of when EM algorithm proves useful and high level idea of how it works.
 However, as you could guess, usually performing EM steps are not so straightforward.
-In [this followup post](https://rishabhmisra.github.io/Inference-Using-EM-Algorithm/), I exapnd on the cases where evaluating the posterior (in E step) directly gets intractable and we have to resort to some approximation technique to perform the inference.
+In [this follow up post](https://rishabhmisra.github.io/Inference-Using-EM-Algorithm/), I expand on the cases where evaluating the posterior (in E step) directly gets intractable and we have to resort to some approximation technique to perform the inference.
 Let me know if you have any questions or feedback in the comments.
 Cheers!

 <center> <img src="https://hitcounter.pythonanywhere.com/count/tag.svg" alt="Hits"> </center>